Skip to main content

 Answer: False

-Behavioral health services, such as therapy and counseling, are widely available through telehealth these days.
-According to the U.S. Department of Health and Human Services, virtual visits for mental health are a convenient way to access the following:
+Behavioral health services, such as mental health therapy and counseling, are widely available through telehealth these days.
+According to the U.S. Department of Health and Human Services, virtual visits for mental health are a convenient way to access the following:3

 • Addiction counseling